citypay/citypay-api-client-js/docs/OperationalFunctionsApi.md

 Domain Key Check Request

-Checks the contents of a &#x60;domain key&#x60;.
+Checks the contents of a `domain key`.
 Can be used for operational processes to ensure that the properties of a domain key meet their expectations.

 ### Example